Windsor Locks tornado: Aftermath

 Because there were no tornado warnings before the storm (and it occurred in an area where tornadoes are rare), the initial damage reports claimed an explosion had damaged a roof.
 Soon, however, the storm's nature and impact became apparent.
 Governor Ella Grasso lived just a block away from the tornado's path, though she was in Hartford at the time of the storm.
 She declared an 8 pm-5 am curfew in the days following the tornado.
 About 500 National Guardsmen were activated to prevent looting and direct traffic, and the area was declared a disaster area by President Carter.
 FEMA trailers were provided within a few days, and were used by many residents until reconstruction or repairs could be completed.
 In all, at least 38 businesses were damaged or destroyed, 65 homes were completely destroyed, and at least 75 homes were damaged.
 Twenty-five tobacco sheds were "extensively damaged".
-At the airport, at least 30 vintage aircraft were damaged or destroyed, as well as most of the state's National Guard helicopters.
+At the airport, most of the state's National Guard helicopters were damaged or destroyed, as were at least 30 vintage aircraft at the air museum adjacent to the airport.

-Because of the vast scope of the damage, initially Windsor town officials feared many, possibly even hundreds, of people could have been killed.
+Because of the vast scope of the damage, Windsor Locks town officials initially feared many, possibly even hundreds, of people could have been killed.
 While there were many serious injuries, only three people were killed by the storm.
 Two victims, construction workers working in a bank parking lot, took shelter in a work truck when they saw the storm approach.
-The first victim was killed immediately by a piece of flying lumber, the other died a few weeks later from his injuries becoming the third victim.
+The first victim was killed immediately by a piece of flying lumber, the other died a few weeks later from his injuries, becoming the third victim.
 The second victim was found the next day across the street from her obliterated house.
 Over 400 people were hospitalized, mostly for injuries from flying glass or the victims' having been thrown by winds.

 Records

 The Windsor Locks tornado, with $1.568 billion in damages (when adjusted for inflation), remains the costliest on record in the Northeastern United States and among the costliest in United States history.
-The three fatalities resulted in the deadliest tornado in Connecticut since the 1878 Wallingford tornado.
+The three fatalities made it the deadliest tornado in Connecticut since the 1878 Wallingford tornado.